xm1701/bcPRS/README.md

 Note: to perform bias-correction in Step 3, we perform LD-based pruning but no p-value thresholding is required in this step.

-###Option 2: Across two studies (e.g., UK Biobank and a non-UKB study)
+###Case 2: Across two studies (e.g., UK Biobank and a non-UKB study)

-In this situation, we recommend to use imputed genetic variants to increase overlapping rate.
+In this situation, we recommend to use imputed genetic variants to increase overlapping rate of genetic variants genotyped in two studies.
 We also need to remove ambiguous genetic variants (i.e. variant with complementary alleles, either C/G or A/T) before generating PRS.

 Demo code of removing ambiguous genetic variants (suppose #5 #6 columns are your A1 and A2 data)